nickolaskwiecien/security-as-code/README.md

 # security-as-code
-An out-of-the-box solution that provides security guardrails and monitoring for your AWS accounts.
+An out-of-the-box solution that provides security guardrails and monitoring for your AWS accounts using native aws services.

 # Summary